 Sapiens is about how we went from being simple primates 2.5 million years ago... to walking on the moon.
 Yuval Noah Harari explores the Cognitive, Agricultural and Scientific Revolutions, which made us who we are today.
 He says common myths like money, laws and nations hold human societies together.

-Why We Sleep communicates the critical importance of sleep.
-Modern people don't know that getting less than 7-8 hours of sleep daily can cause dozens of serious problems for mental and physical health.
-Matthew Walker first helps you understand how sleep works, then how to get better sleep.
+Why We Sleep is about the critical importance of sleep, including the science of how sleep works, and some tips for how we can get better sleep.
+Modern people often don't realize that getting less than 7-8 hours of sleep daily can significantly decrease our short-term mental abilities and long-term physical health.

 Behave explains why humans behave the way we do.
 Sapolsky breaks down complex science into enjoyable explanations, beginning at the level of our brains, then diving into hormones, genes, evolution and even culture and history.
 By the end, you'll be questioning many long-held assumptions about how much we control ourselves.